 Caution: Do not make multiple loan applications all over town.
 Each bank that you apply to makes a credit report inquiry that banks will see, plus each inquiry reduces your FICO score by 5 points.
 Not a good thing!

 Step 3: Your financial information must have supporting documentation to support that it is accurate, and that you can answer questions regarding trends in your industry.

 Accounts receivable aging reports, accounts payable aging reports, and inventory reports are examples of supporting data.
 If you understand this data and can explain why events happened the way they did, you are a long way towards making the lender believe you are knowledgeable in your business.
 Confidence counts!

-Fourth step: You also need to find supporting information for your forecasts and it needs to relate historical trends to your positive outlook on the business.
+Step 4: You also need to find supporting information for your forecasts and it needs to relate historical trends to your positive outlook on the business.

-If your industry is growing and pulling you along-great!
+If your industry is growing and pulling you along – great!
 If your industry is not growing and you believe you can gain market share, show your strategy of how you will do that.

-Fifth step: Your packaging of the data and the story of your business needs to be organized so a reader may understand your business quickly in a summary.
+Step 5: Your packaging of the data and the story of your business needs to be organized so a reader may understand your business quickly in a summary.
 A short summary of your industry traits, customer base, and business operations should be the beginning of the application, followed by data tables and graphs to support your narrative.

 Think about the purpose of the document: to allow a third party to understand your enthusiasm, to understand how you make money and how your cash flows.
 This will kick‐off a serious discussion that is the beginning of obtaining new capital.

 C Squared Solutions provides interim or fractional CFOs, COOs, and CEO advisors in nearly all industries.
 We analyze and advise on these issues frequently through sophisticated modeling and experienced management.
 Give us a call or visit our website for more information and details.
 We have been there and done that!